Engelthorn/tcp_client/README.md

 # tcp_client
-Just a simple to way to get internet connection.
+Just a simple way to get internet connection.